THINGS TO DO…

 Across the Kylesku Bridge is the Reay Estate where there are a number of excellent walks.
 A fairly flat walk along the edge of the loch is great for wildlife watching.
 There is a bothy at the end and the walk is approximately 4.5 miles in each direction.
 Alternatively, walk as far as the Hydro and take a left turn uphill.
 This circular route will take about 3.5 hours and will bring you back to the carpark at the start.
 Fantastic views of the area.

-The view from your lodge (Sàil Gharbh and Sàil Ghorm) can be tackled individually or you could even make a day of it and conquer all three in the range.
+Have you climbed the hills (Sàil Gharbh and Sàil Ghorm) you’ve been gazing at each morning yet?
+They can be tackled individually or you could even make a day of it and conquer all three in the range.
 A not to be missed opportunity as the views are outstanding.
 Take your binoculars and spot your lodge!
 Heading south from the lodge, the car park is about 5 miles, cross the road and follow the path in.

 OLD MAN OF STOER